woodpecker-ci/woodpecker/docs/docs/91-migrations.md

 Some versions need some changes to the server configuration or the pipeline configuration files.

+## 1.0.0

+- The signature used to verify extentions webhook calls done by the Woodpecker server switched from using a shared-secret HMac singer to an async signer using an ed25519 key-pair.
+Read more about it at the [extensions docs]().

 ## 0.15.0

 - Default value for custom pipeline path is now empty / un-set which results in following resolution: